Output Format

 • Cons:

-• Increased complexity: Maintaining two module formats adds complexity to the build process, requiring additional configuration and testing to ensure both versions work correctly14.
+• Increased complexity: Maintaining two module formats adds complexity to the build process, requiring additional configuration and testing to ensure both versions work correctly.

-• Dual package hazard: Mixing ESM and CJS can lead to issues such as broken instanceof checks or unexpected behavior when dependencies are loaded in different formats13.
+• Dual package hazard: Mixing ESM and CJS can lead to issues such as broken instanceof checks or unexpected behavior when dependencies are loaded in different formats.

 UMD